Rel-incode/CristianaSantos/index.md

 6. Lucas-Rhimbassen M., **Santos C.**, Long G. A., Rapp L. (2019).
 “Conceptual model for a profitable return on investment from space debris as abiotic space resource”, 8th Conf. for Aeronautics and Space Sciences (EUCASS, 2019)

 7. Lucas-Rhimbassen M., **Santos C.**, Rapp L. (2019), Mega constellations – Liability and insurance issues, 70th Int.
 Astronautical Congress (IAC, 2019) (forthcoming)

+### Service

+Program Committee Chair
+-[COnSeNT 2021](https://privacy-as-expected.org/consent2021/) Workshop on Consent Management in Online Services, Networks and Things

+Program Committee member
+-[MIREL 2019](https://sites.google.com/view/mirelworkshop2019), Workshop on Mining and Reasoning with Legal texts -[LIIE 2018](http://www.intenv.org/), Workshop on Legal Issues in Intelligent Environments -[LIIE 2020](https://liie2020.weebly.com/committees.html), Workshop on Legal Issues in Intelligent Environments -[TERECOM 2017](http://terecom2017.lynx-project.eu/), Workshop on Technologies for Regulatory Compliance -[TERECOM 2018](http://terecom2017.lynx-project.eu/), Workshop on Technologies for Regulatory Compliance -[PETs 2021](), Privacy Enhancing Technologies Symposium

+Journals (Reviewer)
+-Computer Law and Security Review (CLSR) (2019) -Technology and Regulation (TechReg) (2021)

+Scientific Expertise
+•	Expert of the Rapporteur Pegado Liz, European Social Economic Committee for the Proposal for a Regulation of the European Parliament and of the Council on Online Dispute Resolution for Consumer Disputes, COM (2011) 794
+•	Participation on the study on Interest Rates Restrictions in Consumer Credit for the European Commission (2010)

 ### Find me